The Greatest Love of All: Background and composition

 The song's music was composed by Michael Masser, and its lyrics were written by Linda Creed, in 1976 for The Greatest.
 According to the Los Angeles Times, after he had been asked to write the song for the movie, Masser felt drawn to Jerusalem, even though he was not a religious man, "to get the feelings—not just my own."
 Masser also told the Los Angeles Times his special feelings about Ali:

 Here was a man who wanted to change his name and religion.
 That's all.
 Ali hadn't believed in the war in Vietnam and had refused to fight in it.
 He won that battle through the legal system.
 Still, he lost everything—including his title.
 But Ali retained the most important thing of all—his dignity.

 In an interview with the Ocala Star-Banner in 1988, similarly, Masser said that "He (Ali) represented to me a tremendous athlete who suffered prejudice from the white man's world.
 He didn't give up what he believed even though he lost his title."
 Masser also told the Los Angeles Times that the song had another personal meaning for him to give up a legal career to pursue his interest in music, adding, "People thought I was crazy.
 I had to starve.
 Had no money.
 Marriage broke up.
 But I had to do what I'd wanted to do since I was 6... write music."
-Upon his return from Jerusalem, he contracted with lyricist Creed to work on the song and wrote it right from the heart.
+Upon his return from Jerusalem, he contracted with lyricist Creed to work on the song and wrote it right from the heart, with Creed drawing inspiration from her family.
 Then Masser had George Benson perform the song for the soundtrack.
 He said, "The record came out and the song became an underground theme for black people."